 So where do meditation pods stand?
 Will meditation pods catch on?
 Or are they just a fad?

-As things stand, meditation pods are in the same position virtual reality was in a year ago.
+As things stand, meditation pods are in the same position virtual reality was a year ago.

 VR is finally getting its time in the sun.
 Sales of VR units are currently strong.
+And there are tons of relaxing VR apps meditators use today.
 That once so futuristic technology is now looking very contemporary.
 And meditation pods will likely fair the same way.
 They may not catch on this year.
 Maybe not the next.
 But with all the benefits meditation pods offer, they will be the must-have item for the next decade.